Budibase/website/content/blog/updates/2023/june/index.md

 ## Typeahead plugin

-The typeahead plugin can be used for querying tables, searching through results, selecting and then saving selected items back to your datasource of choice.
+With the typeahead plugin users can search for options within a dropdown.
 This improves performance by querying the datasource directly and returning results based on the search value.

 To add the Typeahead plugin to your Budibase account, navigate to the Plugins section, click Add plugin, and add the following URL: